lilyhe123/lilyhe123.github.io/content/posts/create-a-tech-blog-on-Github-pages.md

 - Pelican – Python-based
 - Next.js / Gatsby / Astro – More advanced, React/Vue-based

 I went with Hugo for its blazing speed and beautiful theme options.
 Plus, it gave me a good excuse to explore Go.
 Following [Hugo's quick start](https://gohugo.io/getting-started/quick-start/), I set up my site efficiently, then focused on customizing a theme to match my preferred style.
 The process was largely smooth, though experimenting with different themes did lead to one deployment failure.
 This occured because a particular theme required a more recent version of Hugo.
+If Actions failed, go the Actions tab to checkt the detail logs and mostly it might give you some clue.

-This hands-on troubleshooting reinforced a key lesson: having a solid grasp of the fundamentals and what's happening "under the hood" equips you with the confidence and understanding necessary to tackle and fix issues when they occur.
+One takeaway is having a solid grasp of the fundamentals and what's happening "under the hood" equips you with the confidence and understanding necessary to tackle and fix issues when they occur.
+This still resonates in AI age.
+With AI-powered tools and automation, it’s tempting to rely entirely on abstractions — letting the tool do the thinking while you follow along.
+But when something breaks or behaves unpredictably (and it will), you’re left in the dark unless you actually understand the system beneath the surface.

 ## Are Static Sites Still Relevant?